sartq333/booking-agent/README.md

   ```

 3. Integration with website or hotel documents via RAG so that even staff can use it (better response generation for general hotel related queries).

+This video can also be referred while integrating tool calling on llms: https://www.youtube.com/watch?v=tC41W4DG70o.